Marina-Antillon/TCV_MAPs_CEA/README.md

 # File structure, output, and dependencies

 ## Directory `./A_incidence_code/`
-The file to re-fit the parameters of the analysis for a model that now contains wealth quintiles.
+These are the file to re-fit the parameters of the analysis for a model that now contains wealth quintiles.
 For the explanation of choices made here, see the supplement.
 The analysis is an expansion of the paper by Bilcke et al [here](https://doi.org/10.1016/s1473-3099(18)30804-1).

 The analysis is called by the file `run_code_r_A_incidence.sh` and is meant to run with a slurm scheduler.
 This portion of the analysis can take up to 2 hours or more.

 ## Directory `./B_vax_sims_code/`
-The files to simulate the vaccine interventions.
+These are the files to simulate the vaccine interventions.
 First to simulate the impact of TCV-N&S in the 2020's and then to simulate additional benefits of rolling out TCV-MAPs after 2032.
 One file is to simulate the impact for each country of the global analysis (`code_vax_sims_global.R`) and the other is toe simulate the impact for each region or district in the five countries for which we perform subnational analysis (`code_vax_sims_dd.R` in Burkina Faso, India, Kenya, Malawi, and Nepal).

 The analysis is called by the files `run_code_r_Ba_vaxsims.sh`, `run_code_r_Ba_vaxsims_dd_reg.sh`, and `run_code_r_Ba_vaxsims_districts.sh` and is meant to run with a slurm scheduler.
 This portion of the analysis takes about 30 minutes to run.